juju/docs/src/en/charms.md

  - Removing applications
  - Destroying your model

 !!!
-Note:
+Important:
-    This walkthrough assumes you have already installed Juju, connected to a cloud and created a model.
-The 'default' model is created automatically when you bootstrap your environment.
-If you have not yet done these things, please see the [Getting Started page][started] first.
+    These instructions assume that you have already added credentials for your cloud.
+If you have not yet done this, please see [Cloud credentials][credentials] first.
+You can also learn about clouds on the central [Clouds][clouds] page.

+A 'default' model is created automatically when you create a controller and it's the model that will be used here.
+The controller used here is named 'gce-test' and is based on the [Google Compute Engine][clouds-gce].

-For this walkthrough we are going to set up a simple MediaWiki site, then prepare it for high traffic, before scaling it back and finally removing it altogether.
+We are going to set up a simple MediaWiki site, then prepare it for high traffic, before scaling it back and finally removing it altogether.

 ### Deploying the charms